 We understand that budgeting for your time at university is important, and we want to make sure you understand any course-related costs that are not covered by your tuition fee.
-This includes costs for additional sets of scrubs and travel to placements.
+This includes costs for additional sets of scrubs, travel to placements, and occupational health clearance.